zhangtaoran/sawyer-picks-objects/README.md

-# Sawyer Picks Objects!
+# Depth from Stereo!
 ## Taoran Zhang
 ****
 ## Project Overview
-This ROS Melodic package allows a Sawyer robot to sense the distance to an object with a specific color and pick it up.
+This ROS Melodic package realizes generating disparity map from the data obtained on the internet, and then uses the same idea to get the distance from the cameras to a red ball.

 ****
-## Project Structure and difficulties
+## Project Structure and difficulties/restrictions
-This project can be devided into two main parts.
-One is vision part, which gives the Swayer the ability to see where the target object is.
-The other is the picking part, this is performed by tajectory planning.
+This project can be devided into two parts.
+One is disparity generating using rosbag from the internet, which gives the feel of how stereo vision works.
+The other is to implement the same idea to find the depth from the cameras to a red ball.

-The main difficulty is that the built-in camera on Sawyer is a RGB camera, which doesn't have the ability to sense the distance from the camera to an object.
-This project tries to use the disparity between two different views to calculate the distance(depth).
+The main difficulty is that here I tried to use one camera to get the depth value.
+Therefore 2 images from 2 different perspectives from the same camera are needed to generate disparity so that depth can be calculated.
+The biggest restriction for my project is that the 2 camera positions must be aligned in the same plane.
+Also they shouldn't be too far apart since both of them should have the object(red ball) in the field of view.

 ## Methodology
 The idea behind this multiview methodology is pretty simple, which can be better illustrated by the graph below: